Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 - Infertility and/or irregular periods

-Fortunately, hypothyroidism can be effectively treated with synthetic hormones.
+Fortunately, hypothyroidism can be effectively treated with hormone replacement therapy.

 Secondary Adrenal Insufficiency